 Root Canal in Plainfield

-A root canal is a procedure specifically designed to save you from losing a tooth.
-Our teeth are comprised of certain parts, one of them being the pulp.
-A tooth’s pulp is where the nerve, blood vessels, and connective tissue are housed.
-When this area becomes inflamed or infected, then a root canal procedure must be taken in order to save that tooth from falling right out of your mouth.
+Root canals are a procedure designed to save you from losing a tooth.
+Our teeth are made up of several parts, one of which is the pulp.
+The pulp in a tooth is where the nerves, blood vessels, and connective tissues of the tooth are housed.
+When the pulp becomes infected, a root canal is done in order to save that tooth from further issues and to stop it from falling out.

-When your pulp becomes inflamed or infected, you will begin to feel symptoms that prompt you to take action.
+When your tooth’s pulp is inflamed or infected, you will feel symptoms that prompt you to take action.

-Feel free to call our office at 815-436-2406 to learn more about the root canal procedure or any other services we provide.
-We will be happy to assist you with any questions or concerns you may have.
+Call our office at 815-436-2406 to learn more about the root canal process.
+We are always happy to assist with any questions or concerns you may have.